Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Generally, accommodation is more expensive in East Timor than in the neighboring countries.
 It’s logical, there are less tourists, they need to import everything, their expenses in order to offer electricity 24/7, and of course the fact that most visitors come for business purposes and their companies pay for their rooms!
 For your information, until recently (like two years ago), there was only one hostel in Dili, Kazamina.
 It was located in the middle of a market, you had to pay $20 per night, and the reviews were awful!
 It’s over now…

 I said it earlier, Indonesians and East Timorese weren’t in good terms for a very long time.
 There were thousands of deaths during the Indonesian occupation.
 But it’s over now.
 East Timor is a safe country, you can go there safely.
 I met a solo female traveler, and she told me she felt safe in Dili!

 However, after the sun sets, go home!
 There are still confrontations between gangs!
 Tourists are not targeted, but you never know!
 One evening, after midnight, I heard a gunshot!
-It would be stupid to be shot by a stray bullet!
+It would be stupid to get shot by a stray bullet!
 Just for your information, the learning of martial arts is forbidden in East Timor since 2013.
 Gangs were fighting, tearing off rivals’ hands, etc…

-What to do in Dili?
+Things to do in Dili

 Cristo Rei is 27 meters (88.6 ft.) high, and is located on top of a hill.
 You’ll have to climb 500 stairs before getting there, but the view is worth the effort!
 I also suggest you to go to Cape Fatucama, the beach located behind Cristo Rei!
 There’s almost no one!
 White sand, turquoise water… Go there if you wanna have some peace!